Temples & Shrines: Tofukuji

 Tsuten Bridge at Tofukuji Temple, Kyoto

 Tofukuji temple is ten-minute walk from JR or Keihan Tofukuji Station.
-Alternatively take bus #208 from Kyoto Station.
+Alternatively take city bus #208 from Kyoto Station.

 Cycling from Kyoto Station to Tofukuji takes around 20-25 minutes.